HCY71/view-source-demo/README.md

 This is a **Next.js**(app router) typescript project styled with **Tailwind CSS**.
 The purpose of this project is to replicate the provided Figma design of the home page with clean, reusable, and well-structured code.

 This README file will demonstrate the process and steps that will be taken to complete the project.
+Please note that while these are the intended steps for projects like this, I may not be able to complete all of them within the scope of this demo.

+## Why the Specs

+Using a modern framework like Next.js and TypeScript makes the project more versatile and manageable for future changes.
+It also offers a better developer experience by providing type safety, autocompletion, and easier debugging.

 ## Steps